dryewo/cyrus-config/README.md

 It is a lot of hassle already, while we just wanted to read one simple value and have some basic REPL support.
 This solution still has drawbacks:

-* If the variable is used in many places, its name has to be repeated, which adds risk of typos ("HTPT_PORT").
+* If the variable is used in many places, its name has to be repeated, which adds risk of typos ("HTPP_PORT").
 * Errors are found late, only when first accessing the value.
 * Errors are only given one at a time: if the application fails to start because of one invalid variable, it does not check other values which are needed later.